mrjoshbear/after-sundown-2e/5-danger-and-conflict/5-wind-and-water.md

 Tumultuous Rain and Uncompromising Deluge effectively block out the sun.

+### Ice & Snow

+While falling sleet or freezing rain isn't much different than regular rain, falling snow obscures as one category worse and has a tendency to dampen sound as well.
+There is also the consideration that frozen water tends to accumulate in ways that rain usually doesn't.
+A thin coating of ice or a thick blanket of snow create difficult terrain, which affects not only a character's normal movement but also any driving they may attempt.

 ### Fog and Dust

 When there's fog in the air it reduces contrast and obscures.
 It scatters light sources and can paradoxically cause people to be blinded by glare if they shine lights trying to see better.
-But mostly it saves us money on sets, because far away things become indistinct and altogether invisible.
-As fog becomes thicker, the distance one can see things clearly is reduced (increasing the threshold on Perception tests and attacks by 1), and the distance one can see anything at all is reduced as well.
+But mostly it saves us money on sets because far away things become indistinct and altogether invisible.
+As fog becomes thicker, the distance one can see is reduced (increasing the threshold on Perception tests and attacks by 1), and the distance one can see anything at all is reduced as well.
 Bright lights get scattered in fog and produce glare.
-It is entirely possible for a fog to have reduced visibility _and_ overstimulation at the same time.
+Fog can cause reduced visibility _and_ overstimulation at the same time.

-Great clouds or storms of ash, dust or smoke have much the same effect (and levels of thickness) as fog, but also represent a breathing hazzard to those without protection or even an independent air supply (or that just don't have to breathe at all).
-On the other had, their light-absorbing particles do not create a glare when light is shed within them.
+Great clouds or storms of ash, dust, or smoke have much the same effect (and levels of thickness) as fog, but also represent a breathing hazard to those without protection or even an independent air supply (or that just don't have to breathe at all).
+On the other hand, their light-absorbing particles do not create a glare when light is shed within them.

 | Fog Thickness | Impeded Visibility | Limit of Vision      |
 |:--------------|:-------------------|:---------------------|